ibexa/documentation-user/docs/personalization/perso_configuration.md

 The **Models** page lists all available models and provides detailed information, such as the scenarios that use each model or when the model was last triggered.
-Models come predefined with the software, based on the arrangements that your organization makes with Ibexa when defining the initial configuration.
+Models come predefined with the service, based on the arrangements that your organization makes with Ibexa when defining the initial configuration.
 You can request that a specific model is created by contacting customer support.